 Pittsburg in Coos County, New Hampshire — The American Northeast (New England)

 Location.
-45° 3.091′ N, 71° 23.22′ W. Marker is in Pittsburg, New Hampshire, in Coos County.
-Marker is at the intersection of Main Street (U.S. 3) and Back Lake Road, on the right when traveling west on Main Street.
+45° 3.093′ N, 71° 23.208′ W. Marker is in Pittsburg, New Hampshire, in Coos County.
+Memorial is at the intersection of Daniel Webster Highway (U.S. 3) and Back Lake Road, on the left when traveling north on Daniel Webster Highway.
 Touch for map.
 Marker is in this post office area: Pittsburg NH 03592, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-45th Parallel (approx. 3.9 miles away); Metallak (approx. 5.8 miles away); a different marker also named 45th Parallel (approx. 7.7 miles away); Stewartstown Honor Roll (approx. 8.2 miles away); Canaan Civil War Memorial Canaan Vermont War Memorials (approx. 8.3 miles away in Vermont); The Coos Trail (approx. 12 miles away); Dixville Notch (approx. 13.4 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Pittsburg Honor Roll (here, next to this marker); a different marker also named Pittsburg Honor Roll (here, next to this marker); Republic of Indian Stream (a few steps from this marker); Indian Stream Republic (approx. 2 miles away); 45th Parallel (approx. 3.9 miles away); Metallak (approx. 5.8 miles away); a different marker also named 45th Parallel (approx. 7.7 miles away); Stewartstown Honor Roll (approx. 8.2 miles away).
+Touch for a list and map of all markers in Pittsburg.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 23, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 309 times since then and 17 times this year.
-Photos: 1, 2. submitted on July 23, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 28, 2020.
+It was originally submitted on September 23, 2020, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 37 times since then.
+Photos: 1, 2. submitted on September 23, 2020, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.